sundevista/local-quotes/README.md

 ## 🎯 Purpose
-I started to create this plugin with only one idea — I wanted to see in my Index note quote, that reloads every day.
+I started to create this plugin with only one idea — I wanted to see in my Index note the quote, that reloads every day automatically.
 I have a lot of quotes those written myself, so I wanted plugin that allows to create lists of quotes and simple way to insert them with specified interval, from seconds to years.

 You can create daily note, 'every minute' quote and everything that you need.
-For now quote need to reopen block quote for reload, I'm trying to find a way to solve it.
+For now, quote need to reopen block quote for reload, I'm trying to find a way to solve it.

 ## 🗒️ Quote listing